-Color and Materials Design Portfolio Submission Guidelines
+Color and Materials Design

-- Portfolios should include projects that demonstrate an interest in color, materials and finish design, in conjunction with providing insight into your individual approach to design and creativity. - Your portfolio should include a minimum of three projects including academic, personal and professional work.
-Your design projects should show all phases of the research and design process (research, initial sketches and development of concepts), with use of effective storytelling, attention to detail and quality, and a well-developed design aesthetic. - You are encouraged to include pieces that show your ability to work in a multidisciplinary team indicating clearly your role and contribution to the project. - The portfolio should reveal a high level of skill in creativity, originality, investigative skills and open mindedness. - Your work should demonstrate your hand skills including drawing, model making, evidence of construction and making. - Experience working with typographic space, layout and attention to detail. - Computer proficiency in Adobe Creative Suite including Photoshop, Illustrator and InDesign.
+- Portfolios should include projects that demonstrate an interest in color, materials and finish (CMF) design, in conjunction with providing insight into your individual approach to design. - Your portfolio should include a minimum of four projects including academic, personal and professional work.
+Your design projects should show all phases of the research and

+- design process (research, initial sketches and development of concepts), with use of effective storytelling, attention to detail and quality, and a well-developed design aesthetic. - Applicants are encouraged to include pieces that show your ability to work in a multidisciplinary team.
+We understand that often design work is the result of collaborative work in an interdisciplinary environment.
+Applicants should explain, in a brief statement within each project, the specifics of their contribution including individual skill level of software used in the final concept. - The portfolio should reveal a high level of skill in creativity, originality, investigative skills and open mindedness. - Your work should demonstrate hand skills including drawing, model making, evidence of construction and making. - Experience working with typographic space, layout and attention to detail is preferred. - Portfolios should show use of Adobe Creative Suite, specifically Photoshop, Illustrator and InDesign.
+Additionally, any rendering software if those skills are established.
+Applicants are encouraged to include a separate sketchbook/journal that provides insight to observations, ideas and research as a PDF attachment in SlideRoom.